RelationalAI/StaticLint.jl/README.md

 The instruction `@async 1 + 1` raises the error: Macro `@spawn` should be used instead of `@async`.
 Providing this error msg to the comment `lint-disable-next-line:` disabled it.

 Note that it is not necessary to have the full message.
-The beginning of it is enought.
+The beginning of it is enough.
 As such, the code above is equivalent to:

 ```Julia